mj31508/chef-fluency/README.md

 # printf
-This is Max and Jimmy's first group project for Holberton School.
+<h1>This is Max and Jimmy's first group project for Holberton School.</h1>